Accessibility Accessibility statement for the University of Leeds

 All sites in this group apart from the Application and Careers site are part of the Web Accessibility Project.
 The project plan is subject to external factors and the dates for when these sites will be addressed haven’t been determined yet.
 However, work could begin in 2025.
 The Application site is planned to be replaced by a new system that has been subject to accessibility testing during development and is hoped to be live in 2024.
 Design System discovery work started for the Accommodation site in 2023.

-• On the Careers site, vacancy pages frequently contain empty headings, incorrect heading structure or use visual styling to achieve the appearance of headings without applying a heading.
+- On the Careers site, vacancy pages frequently contain empty headings, incorrect heading structure or use visual styling to achieve the appearance of headings without applying a heading.
 This fails WCAG 2.2 1.3.1 Info and Relationships (Level A) and 2.4.6 Headings and Labels (Level AA).
 As vacancies are continually closed and opened, the University will focus on addressing these issues in new job listings.
-This issue is expected to be resolved by November 2024.
+This issue is expected to be resolved by the end of Q1 2025.

 Foundation: WordPress toolkit